MrPowers/chispa/README.md

     ]
     df2 = spark.createDataFrame(data2, ["num", "letter"])

-    assert_approx_df_equality(df1, df2, 0.1)
+    assert_df_equality(df1, df2, precision=0.1)
 ```

-The `assert_approx_df_equality` method is smart and will only perform approximate equality operations for floating point numbers in DataFrames.
+The `assert_df_equality` method has a `precision` parameter that let's the user control the absolute tolerance of any floating point errors that are accepted by the assertion method.
+It is smart and will only perform approximate equality operations for floating point numbers in DataFrames.
 It'll perform regular equality for strings and other types.

 Let's perform an approximate equality comparison for two DataFrames that are not equal.